bkahlert/kommons-test/README.md

 mapOf("key1" to "foo bar", "key2" to "FOO BAR").testAll { (_, v) -> /* ... */ }
 ```

-The above tests has three assertions of which the first and second fail
+The above test has three assertions of which the first and second fail
 when run with the following output:

 ```